corestoreio/caddy-esi/README.md

 Time when a request to a source should be canceled.
 Can only occur one time.
 - `ttl`, global time-to-live in the cache for ESI data.
 Defaults to zero, caching disabled.
 Can only occur one time.
+- `max_body_size` Defaults to 5MB, optional.
+Limits the size of the returned body from a backend resource.
 - `cache` defines a cache service which stores the retrieved data from a e.g. micro service but only when the ttl (within an ESI tag) has been set.
 Can only occur multiple times.